AmanKumarSinhaGitHub/Python-100DaysOfCode/Day 095 - Regular Expression/README.md

     print(email)
 # Output: example@example.com
 ```

+## Basic Functions for Working with Regular Expressions
+Python's `re` module provides several basic functions for working with regular expressions:

+- `re.search(pattern, string)`: Search for a pattern in a string.
+It returns a match object if a match is found, or `None` if no match is found.
+- `re.match(pattern, string)`: Match the pattern only at the beginning of the string.
+It returns a match object or `None`.
+- `re.findall(pattern, string)`: Find all occurrences of the pattern in the string and return them as a list of strings.
+- `re.finditer(pattern, string)`: Find all occurrences of the pattern in the string and return them as an iterator of match objects.

+## Match Objects
+When a match is found using regular expressions, you can access various information about the match using methods and attributes of the match object.
+For example, you can use `.group()` to get the matched string, `.start()` and `.end()` to get the start and end indices of the match, and more.

 ## Conclusion
 Regular expressions are a powerful tool for working with strings and text data in Python.
 Whether you're matching patterns, replacing text, or extracting information, regular expressions make it easy to perform complex string operations with just a few lines of code.
-With a little bit of practice, you'll be able to use regular expressions to solve all sorts of string-related problems in Python.
+With practice, you'll be able to use regular expressions to solve various string-related problems in Python.